Flood Advisory issued for Rio Arriba by NWS - News Break

 Flood Advisory issued for Rio Arriba by NWS

-Effective: 2021-07-13 14:46:00 MDT Expires: 2021-07-13 17:45:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-12 14:10:00 MDT Expires: 2021-07-12 17:15:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Both localized and distant heavy rainfall will create sudden and dangerous flows in arroyos and over low water crossings.
-Do not camp along streams and rivers.
-Remain alert when hiking in steep, narrow canyons.
-Know where you are relative to low spots and drainages.
-Target Area: Rio Arriba The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for South Central Rio Arriba County in north central New Mexico * Until 330 PM MDT. * At 130 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Rio Arriba The National Weather Service in Albuquerque has issued a * Arroyo and Small Stream Flood Advisory for East Central Rio Arriba County in north central New Mexico Southwestern Taos County in north central New Mexico * Until 530 PM MDT. * At 218 PM MDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause arroyo and small stream flooding.
-Between 0.75 and 1.75 inches of rain have fallen. * Some locations that will experience flooding include mainly rural areas of South Central Rio Arriba County Additional rainfall amounts of 0.25 to 0.75 inches are expected over the area.
-This additional rain will result in minor flooding.alerts.weather.gov
+Up to 1.5 inches of rain have fallen. * Some locations that will experience flooding include Vallecitos, Petaca, Canon Plaza, Las Tablas, La Madera and Ojo Caliente.
+Hazardous water levels will impact the Rio Vallecitos and Rio Tusas from the 2017 Bonita Fire burn scar downstream to Ojo Caliente.alerts.weather.gov

 Comments / 0